OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-15.md

 The Lord will tear down the house of the proud, but He will protect the boundary of the widow.

 ## Proverbs 15:26
-The Lord detests evil plans, but gracious words are pure.
+The Lord finds evil plans detestable, but gracious words are pure.

 ## Proverbs 15:27
 The greedy bring trouble to their household, but the one who hates bribes will live.